arapaima-uk/source.arapaima-uk.github.io/content/post/2018-02-27-hosting-multiple-reveal-js-presentations-github-pages.md

 {{< /highlight >}}

-Note that I am specifying the folder name in which to create the submodule, this will form part of the url of the presentation so it has two purposes; firstly to give the folder a "pretty" name, and secondly to allow this repo to contain more than one submodule referring to the same repo, i.e. more than one version of the same presentation, by specifying `git submodule add https://github.com/arapaima-uk/database-cd-ssdt-vsts some-other-folder`.
+Note that I am specifying the folder name in which to create the submodule, this will form part of the url of the presentation so it has two purposes; firstly to give the folder a "pretty" name, and secondly to allow this repo to contain more than one submodule referring to the same source repo, i.e. more than one version of the same presentation, by specifying `git submodule add https://github.com/arapaima-uk/database-cd-ssdt-vsts some-other-folder`.

 The other thing to note is that the clone url of the submodule *must* use `https://` rather than `git://`, or nothing will work. _Ask me how I know this sometime._